 - Ensure that you are using the latest version of the Desktop Client

-Most documents are viewable on Workspace 2.0.
-If a file cannot be previewed, you can download the file to your computer and use a native application to view the file.
+Common document types are viewable using the mobile app.
+If a file cannot be previewed, you can download the file to your computer and use a native application.

-No, only EAD based Workspace 2.0 accounts have the capability to share files.
+No, only EAD based Workspace 2.0 accounts can share files.
 External users may only view and edit files shared with them (depending on permissions granted).

-All staff and faculty employees will receive 20GB of storage space at no cost.
+All active UBC employees (staff and faculty) receive 20GB of storage space at no cost.
 If you require more space, please contact the IT Service Centre.

 To increase your storage quota, please contact the IT Service Centre.
 Additional storage will be billed at $0.12 per GB per year